Our Staff

 Phone: (615)862-8996 | Email: LydiaBurris@jisnashville.gov

-Lydia joined the Education Rights Project in 2014 as the team’s social worker.
-She provides educational advocacy to parents and guardians of students with disabilities in meetings and links families to resources.
-Lydia became the team leader of Education Rights Project in 2023.
-Lydia graduated from the University of Tennessee with her Master of Science in Social Work and Lipscomb University with her Bachelor of Social Work.
-Lydia enjoys policy advocacy, adjunct teaching Social Work courses on disability studies and youth justice at Lipscomb University, and being a BeWell in School board member.
+Lydia joined the Education Rights Project in 2014 as the team’s social worker and became team leader in 2023.
+She provides educational advocacy for parents and guardians of students with disabilities in school meetings and links families to vital community resources.
+Lydia also offers social work support to ensure multidisciplinary legal representation in guardian ad litem cases.
+She earned her Master of Science in Social Work from the University of Tennessee and her Bachelor of Social Work from Lipscomb University.
+Lydia is passionate about policy advocacy, teaching social work courses on disability studies and youth justice as an adjunct instructor at Lipscomb University, and serving on the board of BeWell in School.

 Education Attorney